wandyezj/wandyezj.github.io/docs/_recipes/stew-beef.md

 1. add beef to bowl and coat with flour
 1. add beef to pot and cook until browned on each side
 1. take meat out after cooking
-1. add add and sautee onions
+1. add add and sauté onions
 1. add vinegar and wine to pot
 1. cook over medium high heat
 1. scrape beef bits from bottom and side of pot